 Stealth – Exactly what it says: A single sequence or an entire game devoted to running, hiding, and tricking enemies rather than confronting them directly.
 The first example is probably 1980′s Castle Wolfenstein , but 1998′s Metal Gear Solid , Tenchu: Stealth Assassins , and Thief: The Dark Project (yes, all from the same year) popularized the genre.
 Some games, such as The Legend of Zelda: The Wind Waker have forced and out-of-place stealth segments, to the consternation of many players.

 Text Adventure – The earliest form of Adventure (2).
 Because of hardware limitations, the games were entirely in text with no graphical representations.
 The result was adventure games with exploration and puzzles, typically but not always written in the second person ("You open the door, you look into the bag," etc.).
 The genre still has an active fanbase that continues to create new games .
-Also known as Interactive Fiction.
+Also known as Interactive Fiction, though this term encompasses more than just games.

 Third-Person Shooter – A game involving shooting stuff with the camera positioned behind the playable character’s shoulders.
 Examples include 1996′s Tomb Raider, 1998′s Metal Gear Solid , and 2006′s Gears of War .